History of Gadsden Arts

 In 2018, Gadsden Arts completed its Community Connections Renovation and Expansion Project, which created new spaces that expanded capacity and increased quality in all areas of museum programming.
 With this expansion, Gadsden Arts launched its innovative ArtZone drop-in studio (pictured), serving over 1,300 participants annually, 56% of whom are new to museums: and creating six exhibition spaces for the presentation of 14 -18 exhibitions each year.

-Entering its 26th year of improving quality of life through art in the Big Bend Region, Gadsden Arts is growing in impact each year.
+Entering another year of improving quality of life through art in the Big Bend Region, Gadsden Arts is growing in impact each year.
 The museum brings art experiences to local children and families; exhibits and interprets fine art produced in our region; and hosts major art exhibitions with a depth of historical, cultural, and social content for everyone’s benefit.
 Gadsden Arts also has a local economic impact exceeding one million dollars and is an anchor for community engagement and revitalization.